sdrobert/pydrobert-param/docs/source/serialization.rst

       'model': m_params,
     }

-We can serialize these easily into JSON, YAML, or INI:
+We can serialize these easily into JSON, YAML, or INI using :mod:`pydrobert.param.serialization`:

 .. code-block:: python